reubenfirmin/sz/README.md

 Improvement: better handling of formatting options.

-Challenge: write a Go version.

 (Not much of a) Challenge: for kicks, write a Kotlin/JVM version.

-Challenge: refactor the Rust version to look better.
+Challenge: write a TUI in either Go or Rust, or maybe both.

 ## Building